False prophet: Use outside of religions

 The term false prophet is sometimes applied outside religious usage, to describe promoters of scientific, medical, or political theories which the author of the phrase thinks are false.
 Paul Offit's 2008 book Autism's False Prophets applied the phrase to promoters of unproven theories and therapies such as the unsupported relationship between thiomersal and vaccines and chelation therapy.
 Ronald Bailey's 1993 book Ecoscam: The False Prophets of Ecological Apocalypse applied the phrase to promoters of the global warming hypothesis; however, by 2005 Bailey had changed his mind, writing "Anyone still holding onto the idea that there is no global warming ought to hang it up."
+Another usage of the term "false prophet" is used in the Genesis song, Supper's Ready where a man who is called by the community "The Guaranteed Eternal Sanctuary Man" turns out to be the Anti-christ and brings upon an apocalypse, yet the plan fails, leading for him, and the "beast" he brought across the world to be obliterated, and the 2 main characters, were brought to the New Jerusalem.